Special Needs Programme

 F.4

-To appreciate that each person is unique and the importance of respect for others; to develop independent thinking ability and skills for handling peer pressure
+To appreciate that each person is unique and the importance of respect for others

 11